Britain

 Wells Cathedral Visiting Hours

-The times to visit Wells Cathedral They are under normal conditions, from April to September, from 7 in the morning to 7 in the afternoon, and the rest of the year, it closes at 6 in the afternoon, although in this time of pandemic, it is only open from 11 a.m. to 15 p.m. hours.
+The times to visit Wells Cathedral They are, from April to September, from 7 in the morning to 7 in the evening, and the rest of the year, it closes at 6 in the evening.

 Photos of Wells Cathedral